 Additional SVdP Activities

-- Four thrift stores in S. San Francisco, San Bruno, San Mateo and Redwood City
+- Three thrift stores in S. San Francisco, San Bruno, and San Mateo

 - Help Centers where meals, clothing, sundry items, mail, phone and laundry services are provided.

 - Jail Ministry, providing a chaplain and volunteers to assist prisoners and their families